1840 United States presidential election in Tennessee

 The 1840 United States presidential election in Tennessee was held on November 3, 1840 as part of the 1840 United States presidential election.
 Voters chose 15 representatives, or electors to the Electoral College, who voted for President and Vice President.

 Tennessee voted for the Whig candidate, William Henry Harrison, over Democratic candidate Martin Van Buren.
-Harrison won Tennessee by a margin of 11.32%.
+Harrison won the state by a margin of 11.32%.

-Conventions

-Both William Henry Harrison and Martin Van Buren won their respective party conventions.